 STEP FIVE: Follow up.
 A considered email is fine, but make sure you also call the client, maybe have coffee, to discuss the break-up.
 It’s more professional, and there’s a better chance you’ll minimise any hard feelings and possible damage to your reputation.

 STEP SIX: Don’t leave them in the lurch.
 Finish up the job as best you can, complete whatever deliverables you’re working on, package up their files and email or send them over once all outstanding invoices are paid.
 If appropriate, recommend another creative to help finish up the job.
-If invoices aren’t paid, and they should be, or there’s legal issues around the end of the relationship, make sure you get legal advice sooner rather than later.
+If invoices aren’t paid, and they should be, or there are legal issues around the end of the relationship, make sure you get legal advice sooner rather than later.

 It’s vital to sack bad clients because it helps you to mature in your creative business.
 It forces you to consider your deeper values, and interrogate your client choices.
 After all, you don’t have to work for everybody, and a good sacking can actually help you to identify who your ideal clients actually are.
 Saying goodbye to bad clients will leave room for lovely clients who will appreciate you and respect your work.